An academic appeal request is your opportunity to have a score or grade in a particular academic course at RCIIS reevaluated.

 If there are any concerns or issues while studying at RCIIS, our students are always encouraged to talk to their teachers directly.
 We understand, however, due to the language barrier or cultural differences, it might be hard for ESL students to communicate directly with their teachers.
 Instead, students can communicate with their counsellors regarding any formal complaints or concerns.

-After a counsellor feels a reasonable written complaint has been made, or multiple students make the same complaint, they will inform the Academic Director via email.
+After a counsellor feels a reasonable written complaint has been made, or multiple students make the same complaint, they will inform the Academic Director via email if its academic related.
 This email should explain in detail the nature of the complaints and how long the issue has persisted.
 The Academic Director will contact the teacher in question and have a constructive conversation with them in order to attempt to resolve the problem(s) or dispute(s).

 Throughout this process, the student can (at any time) speak to their counselor and continue to give feedback regarding the situation orally.

 After a period of one week, if the complaints continue, counsellors will follow up with another email detailing whether or not the issue has changed.